Thursday, February 25, 2010

 Photographs of you and your spouse together are also very important.
 You should document your life with your spouse in photographs from the time you first met, through your wedding day, and until your spouse is granted full permanent residency.
 Whether you have a big wedding or you elope, you must take pictures of your wedding day.
 Take pictures of you with your spouse, but also take pictures of the friends and family members who attended your wedding.
 Photographs of you with your spouse in your daily lives together with friends and family in different places at different times show that you have a personal relationship with your spouse and his/her family.

-About the author: Kathleen Lord-Black is an immigration and foreclosure defense attorney whose offices are located in downtown San Francisco and in Santa Cruz, CA. She has served as Immigration Consultant for the San Francisco Public Defenders Office, 2005 Chair of the Immigration Section of the Barristers Club of the Bar Association of San Francisco, and former Congressional liaison for U.S. Representative Farr.
-Ms. Lord-Black is an active member of the Center for California Homeowner Association Law in Oakland and the American Civil Liberties Union.
+About the author: Kathleen Lord-Black is a U.S. immigration Lawyer.
+Her offices are located in Vancouver, British Columbia.
+She has served as Immigration Consultant for the San Francisco Public Defenders Office, 2005 Chair of the Immigration Section of the Barristers Club of the Bar Association of San Francisco, and former Congressional liaison for U.S. Representative Farr.
+Ms. Lord-Black is an active member of the American Immigration Lawyers Association and the American Civil Liberties Union.
 Her articles regularly appear in the Bay Area Arabic-language newspaper, Alra’i Alarabi.
-Ms. Lord-Black can be reached via email at kathleen@kathleenlord.com; and by telephone at (415) 205-5601 and (831) 332-7515.
-Her web address is www.kathleenlord.com.
+Ms. Lord-Black can be reached via email at kathleen@kathleenlord.com; and by telephone at (360) 329-2436 (U.S.) and (604) 352-2006 (Canada). www.immigration-etats-unis.com

 How and When to Replace a Green Card